 The principal sampling objective is to collect and analyze samples of the stated quality level to meet the intended data use requirements.
-Data collected in the SLP will be used for site characterization, risk assessment, and if necessary, evaluation of remedial alternatives and engineering design.
+Data collected in the SLP will be used to determine presence or absence of contaminants, risk assessment, and if necessary, evaluation of remedial alternatives and engineering design.

 To verify the presence or absence of contaminants, soil samples will be analyzed for a wide range of compounds [Contract Laboratory Program (CLP) volatile and semivolatile organics, pesticides/polychlorinated biphenyls (PCBs), inorganics, and radionuclides (gamma spectroscopy, alpha, and beta isotopic determinations)].
 Groundwater samples will be analyzed for purgeable organic compounds using EPA Method 524.2 because detection levels are lower than the CLP volatile organic method.
-In addition, anions will be analyzed for in the groundwater samples from SB-09 to confirm that the water in the well originated in the SLP.
-TCLP analysis will be performed on some samples from the SLP for RCRA hazardous waste determination and disposal options for waste produced by this investigation.
+In addition, anions will be analyzed for in the groundwater samples from SB-09 as an indication of whether water in the well originated in the SLP.
+TCLP analysis will be performed on some samples from the SLP for RCRA hazardous waste determination and development of disposal options for waste produced by this investigation.